 - When wealth accumulates into fewer and fewer hands opportunity shrinks for everyone else.

 - Good jobs for all and protections against the tragedies of greed create a healthy economy that moves America forward.
-(The underlying values of common good and progress are implied here.)
+(The underlying values of opportunity, common good and progress are implied here by other words.)

 Facts are facts and they're obviously important (and on our side), but humans most often make decisions on deeply held beliefs; if the facts don't fit they are discarded.
 All issues get easier to discuss when you back away from the details, misdeeds and statistics to focus on the underlying values.